palaa159/Docs/Hardware/09-Ganglion_Programming_Tutorial.md

 **IMPORTANT NOTE:** Whenever you want to create or modify Ganglion firmware, You must **Always** put the line
 `#include <OpenBCI_Ganglion_Library.h>`
 at the top of your code!
 To create the OTA files, simply select `Export compiled Binary` from the `Sketch` menu.
-The Arduion IDE will take a few moments, and the tools you just installed will create the `.zip` file you need for OTA ***right in the sketch folder*** right beside your sketch!
+The Arduino IDE will take a few moments, and the tools you just installed will create the `.zip` file you need for OTA ***right in the sketch folder*** right beside your sketch!
 Cool!
 Go ahead and change the name of the file to remove the `.ino.Simblee` and you are good to go.

 ## Setting Up for OTA Programming On A Windows
 ### Coming Sooooon!

 ## Setup Mobile Device For OTA Programming